atmadeep/Data-Structures-and-Algorithms/arrays/README.md

 **Problem:** Given a sorted array of integers and a target sum, find two numbers such that they add up to the target sum and return their indices (1-based).

 **Solution:** The script uses a two-pointer technique to find the two numbers that add up to the target sum, returning their indices in a 1-based format.

+## 🔢 longest_valid_subsequence.cc

+**Problem:** Given an unsorted array of integers, find the length of the longest subsequence such that elements in the subsequence are consecutive integers.
+The consecutive numbers can be in any order.

+**Solution:** The script uses a set data structure to efficiently check for the presence of elements.
+It iterates through each element, checks if it's the start of a sequence, and then counts consecutive elements.
+The algorithm keeps track of the maximum length of consecutive elements found and returns it as the result.